adityakakarla/recipe-rating-analysis/README.md

 For my fairness analysis, I looked at model parity between two groups: high protein and low protein.
 To designate whether or not a recipe belongs to the high protein or low protein group, I compared its protein PDV (percent daily value) to the median protein PDV.
 If it was greater than or equal to the median, I added it to the high protein group.
 Otherwise, I added it to the low protein group.
 I chose to evaluate MSE (mean squared error) parity between the two groups because large deviations between actual rating and predicting ratings are significantly worse than minor deviations.

-**Null Hypothesis**: The MSE of our model across recipes with high protein and low protein is roughly the same.
+**Null Hypothesis**: The MSE of the model across recipes with high protein and low protein is roughly the same.
 The model achieves MSE parity across these two groups.

-**Alternate Hypothesis**: The MSE of our model across recipes with high protein and low protein is not the same.
+**Alternate Hypothesis**: The MSE of the model across recipes with high protein and low protein is not the same.
 The model does not achieve MSE parity across these two groups.

 **Statistic**: Absolute difference between MSE of our final model for recipes with high protein and recipes with low protein.